ALMA/ACA CO Survey of the IC 1459 and NGC 4636 Groups: Environmental Effects on the Molecular Gas of Group Galaxies: CO atlas of galaxies in the IC 1459 group and the NGC 4636 group

 \section{CO atlas of galaxies in the IC~1459 group and the NGC~4636 group}

-We present the ACA CO data for each galaxy of the group sample.
+We present the ACA CO data for each galaxy of the group sample (Figures~10$-$25).
 Each figure shows the CO intensity map, velocity field map, CO PVD, CO line profile together with the optical image.
 The details of each panel in the figure are described as follows.
 The large dashed circle(s) are the primary beam(s) of the ACA observations.
 Top left panel: the CO intensity map (orange contours) is overlaid on the DSS2 blue (gray scale).
-Top middle panel: the CO intensity map in color scale with contours.
-The contour levels are shown at the top of each panel.
-The outermost contour corresponds to the 3$\sigma$ value.
+Top middle panel: the CO intensity map in color scale.
+The contour levels indicating the molecular gas surface density are shown at the top of each panel.
 The surface density of the molecular gas is calculated by adopting $\alpha_{\rm CO}$~=~4.35 {\Msun}~pc$^{-2}$~(K~km~s$^{-1}$)$^{-1}$ \citep{strong1996,bolatto2013}.
+In this calculation, we did not apply an inclination correction.
 Top right panel: CO velocity field map (color scale) with contours (20 km~s$^{-1}$ interval).
 Bottom middle panel: CO PVD.
 The PVD is obtained by cutting through the major axis of the galaxy with 16$\arcsec$ width in the CO data cube.
 Bottom right panel: CO line profile (blue color).
 For NGC~4527, NGC~4536, and NGC~4666, their CN line profiles (red color) are also overlaid on their CO line profiles (blue color).
 The CN profiles are magnified by a factor of 40.
 The cross indicates the stellar disk center.
 The bar at the bottom-left corner represents the physical scale of 2 kpc.
 The synthesized beam (blue ellipse) of CO data is shown at the bottom-right corner.